TechPrudent/microservices-dashboard-server/README.md

 ### Using a vanilla Spring Boot application

-First you need to setup your server.
-To do this just setup a simple boot project (using [start.spring.io](http://start.spring.io) for example).
+First you need to setup a simple Spring Boot project (using [start.spring.io](http://start.spring.io) for example).
+Microservices-dashboard-server requires Java 8 or later.

-Build the microservices-dashboard-server project from source (see below), and add the artefact as a dependency to your new Spring Boot's dependencies:
+Add the microservices-dashboard-server as a dependency to your new Spring Boot's dependencies:

 ```xml
 <dependency>